estfernan/boost/docs/simulation.rst

 Load Data
 ------------------------
-In this example, we choose the first replicate under the setting of linear pattern and no zero-inflation.
+In this example, we choose the first replicate of simulated data under the setting of linear pattern and no zero-inflation.
 ::
     # download data from STAr website
     url <- 'https://lce.biohpc.swmed.edu/star/download/simulated_data/linear_pattern/data/linear_pattern_zero_0_replicate_1.zip'